No. 5 Carolina tops No. 18 Florida, 75-64

 Florida: It's Florida's first 3-3 start since 1996-97, when the Gators finished with a 13-17 record and went 5-11 in the SEC. ...
 The Gators' losses have been against Miami, Georgetown and now the Tar Heels, teams with a combined 16-3 record. ...
 Think these Florida offensive struggles are bad?
 Ha.
 The Gators lost to North Carolina by scores of 59-14 and 42-6 in the 1920s.

 BEST AND WORST

 North Carolina shot a season-best 58 percent in the first half.
 The Tar Heels followed that by shooting a season-low 32 percent in the second half.

-Florida's bench shot a season-low 3 for 14 on Friday night.
-The Gators came into the game getting 42 percent shooting by reserves; the bench connected on 21 percent of its tries against North Carolina.
+The Gators came into the game getting 42 percent shooting by reserves; the bench connected on a season-low 21 percent of its tries against North Carolina.